-First, it is a diagram of diagrams, i.e. it is nested.

-Second, it is more than a topological graph; it is also a geometric entity.
-In diagrams, proximity and size, for example, are recognized.

-Third, diagrams can recognize union-intersection-difference relations, etc., i.e., display properties characteristic of a set-theoretic entity.

-Fourth, diagrams are used as an intelligent interface, allowing direct action on relations and parts

-Fifth, they provide assistance in the 'emergent form' problem by constructing node and relation variables automatically at the intersections of pre-existing connections,

-Sixth, like tracing paper, diagrams are layered, so that alternative diagrams can be superimposed and 'traced' to produce new variations.
+- 1. It is a diagram of diagrams, i.e. it is nested. - 2.
+It is more than a topological graph; it is also a geometric entity.
+In diagrams, proximity and size, for example, are recognized. - 3.
+Diagrams can recognize union-intersection-difference relations, etc., i.e., display properties characteristic of a set-theoretic entity. - 4.
+Diagrams are used as an intelligent interface, allowing direct action on relations and parts. - 5.
+They provide assistance in the 'emergent form' problem by constructing node and relation variables automatically at the intersections of pre-existing connections. - 6.Like tracing paper, diagrams are layered, so that alternative diagrams can be superimposed and 'traced' to produce new variations.

-4.1.1 Stacks of diagrams
+4.1.1.
+Stacks of diagrams.

 As far as the designer is concerned, the final design is represented as a stack of diagrams.
-This implies that the system has an underlying layer of 'translators' which take the information in the diagrams as input and, through interaction with the design genes, or with the design chromosomes, drives the appropriate parametric modeling software.
-Alternative stacks of diagrams imply alternative design solutions still under consideration.
+This implies that the system has an underlying layer of 'translators' which take the information in the diagrams as input and, through interaction with the design genes, or with the design chromosomes, drive the appropriate parametric modeling software Alternative stacks of diagrams imply alternative design solutions still under consideration.

 Diagrams have one additional role in the Design Machine.
 A stack of diagrams showing the present state of the design process and the history of the project to date is generated by the system and is accessible to the designer.
 Thus the 'flow state' is supported in the manner of nonlinear possible associations characteristic of human process of design.
+An economic current implementation of this can be seen in HyperCard (a trademark of Apple Computer, Inc.), which is based on the non-linear relational model of hypertext [2].
+Other such implementations are either already available or soon to be released.
+In the process of implementing intelligent processors we took advantage of HyperCard in order to test the establishment of links among diagrams, and the intelligent supervision of such links (delete what is not relevant, establish new links, create meta-levels of links, etc.).

-4.1.2 Diagrams and intelligence
+4.1.2.
+Diagrams and intelligence.

 In order to embody intelligence, diagrams must accommodate analysis and synthesis, and have the ability to withstand incompleteness and conflict.
-This is accomplished by linking the diagrams to the neural network.
+This is accomplished by linking the diagrams to the neural network [1].
 Hence, the DM can indeed learn from the design experience as it results from its functioning.
-Neural networks have associative memory, adaptive learning from examples, and combinatorial optimization characteristics.
+Neural networks have associated memory, adaptive learning from examples, and combinatorial optimization characteristics.
+Such characteristics are essential for the design process as we defined it.

-4.1.3 Four categories of design
+4.1.3.
+Four categories of design.

 Our initial premise was that design is essentially a visual activity occurring at a high cognitive level.
-We looked at what is common to all three types of design (Chandrasekaran 1985) and discovered that diagrams, as defined above, prove to be best suited for the operational mechanism that we needed.
-This discovery is supported by Peirce's work on thinking (1887) and the relation between diagrams and abduction.
+We looked at what is common to all three types of design [3] and discovered that diagrams, as defined above, prove to be most suitable for the operational mechanism that we needed.
+This discovery is supported by Peirce's work on thinking [8] and the relation between diagrams and abduction.
 In applying diagrams in our initial concept, we discovered that the three commonly acknowledged categories of design could easily be described as particular operations on diagrams.
-Furthermore, a fourth category could be added:

-Category Three: Modify "geometry" of existing diagram; Category Two: Modify "topology" of existing diagram or combine diagrams; Category One: invent diagram; Category Zero: Invent archetype.
+Category Three: Modify "geometry" of existing diagram.

+Category Two: Modify "topology" of existing diagram or combine diagrams.

+Category One: Invent diagram.